List of Neighbours characters introduced in 1986: Ruth Wilson

-Ruth Wilson, played by Stephanie Daniel, made her first screen appearance on 1 September 1986.
+Ruth Wilson, played by Stephanie Daniel, made her first appearance on 1 September 1986.
 Ruth was an Englishwoman who was introduced as a love interest for widower Jim Robinson (Alan Dale).
 Ruth and Jim "got on like a house on fire" and when she suffered money troubles, Jim invited Ruth to come and stay with him and his family.
 Josephine Monroe, author of The Neighbours Programme Guide, believed Ruth was just another in "a long line of Ramsay Street swindlers".

 While he is flying home from a business trip, Jim Robinson falls asleep on Ruth's shoulder.
 He and Ruth begin to talk and he learns that she is going to stay in Erinsborough.
 Ruth accepts when Jim asks her out to dinner.
 When Jim comes to pick Ruth up, he discovers that she is not able to pay her hotel bill.
 Ruth finds out that her London accountant has stolen her money, leaving her penniless.
 She also realises that she will be unable to return to her two children back in England.
 Jim's son, Paul (Stefan Dennis), refuses to help Ruth out, so Jim pays Ruth's bill and asks her to stay with him.
 Ruth is grateful to Jim and assures him that she will pay him back.
 Ruth befriends Jim's daughter, Lucy (Kylie Flinker), and his mother-in-law, Helen (Anne Haddy), but worries that she is outstaying her welcome.
 Ruth decides to sell a ring in order to pay Jim back, but he refuses to take the money.
 Jim then insists that she can stay as long as she needs to.
 Helen begins to resent having Ruth around after Ruth discovers that Lucy is faking an illness to get out of going to school.
 However, she admits that she is glad Jim has found someone who makes him happy.